Dr Richard Stein

 Gastroenterologist, Hutt Valley DHB

 Richard is a gastroenterologist from the States, who moved to NZ in 2007.
-He is a graduate of Columbia University and the University of Illinois and did his GI training at Emory University in Atlanta.
+He is a graduate of Columbia University and the University of Illinois College of Medicine.
+He did his GI training at Emory University in Atlanta.
 In the States he was in private practice, but also on the faculty of the University of Washington School of Medicine.
-He currently is a GI consultant at Hutt Valley, works three days per month as a visiting consultant at Kaitaia Hospital in Northlands and has a strong interest in Inflammatory Bowel Disease.
+Richard practices in Lower Hutt and works one week a month as a visiting gastroenterology consultant at Kaitaia Hospital in Northlands.
+He has always had a strong interest in Inflammatory Bowel Disease.
 When he lived in the States, he was a trustee and past President of the NW Chapter of the Crohn's and Colitis Foundation.
 He was recently elected to the Hutt Valley DHB.
 Richard helped organise one of the first camps for children with IBD in the States and his dream was to be involved in creating a camp here in NZ.
 He became a Kiwi in 2012.
 He has a wife and three daughters, two of whom also live in NZ.
 He recently became a grandfather.

 Mr Brian Poole QSM

 Brian is the founding past chair of Crohn's and Colitis New Zealand.
 Brian has extensive relationships with other Crohn's and colitis organisations internationally and represents the organisation's interests at government and ministry level.
 He has overseen significant improvements in access to a range of medications, improved communications with medical professionals from gastroenterologists to dieticians and psychologists, and has directed the development of a network of support groups throughout the country to reduce isolation and improve awareness of these devastating diseases.